lewinfox/foodwebr/README.md

 ![Foodweb of `cowsay` package](man/figures/cowsay-foodweb.png)

-In case you want to do something with the graphvix output (make it prettier, for example), use `as.text = TRUE`.
-This returns the graphvis specification as a character vector.
+In case you want to do something with the [graphviz](https://graphviz.org/) output (make it prettier, for example), use `as.text = TRUE`.
+This returns the graphviz specification as a character vector.

 ``` r
 foodweb(as.text = TRUE)
 #> digraph g {
 #> "g()" -> { "f()" }
 #> "h()" -> { "f()", "g()" }